Mongolian wrestling: Match rules

 The goal of a match is to get your opponent to touch his upper body, knee or elbow to the ground.
 In the Inner Mongolian version, any body part other than the feet touching the ground signals defeat.
 There are no weight classes, age limits, or time limits in a match.
-It is not uncommon to see a toddler wrestling a grown man during the Mongolian Naadam???.
 Especially in Naadam, although there are no time limits for a bout, it is generally understood that a match shouldn't take a very long time, especially in the lower rounds.
 For example, it used to take more than an hour or two for a bout to finish, especially in the higher rounds with each wrestler trying to get feel of the other.
 This lately resulted in a policy that allows the zasuuls of the wrestlers to set up fair grip positions between the wrestlers to finish the bout faster if the match is moving slowly.
 Each wrestler wrestles once per round with the winner moving on the next round and the loser being eliminated from the competition.

 The technical rules between the Mongolian version and what is found in Inner Mongolia have some divergence.
 In both versions a variety of throws, trips and lifts are employed to topple the opponent.
 The Inner Mongolians may not touch their opponent's legs with their hands, whereas, in Mongolia, grabbing your opponent's legs is legal.
 In addition, striking, choking or locking is illegal in both varieties.